An Introduction to Geometric Topology: Laminations

 By decomposing $P$ into two hexagons, and minimising the intersections of the curves and arcs with them, one deduces easily that $P$ contains only three isotopy classes of non-trivial closed curves (one parallel to each component of $\partial P$) and six isotopy classes of non-trivial arcs (one connecting every pair of components of $\partial P$).
 Note that isotopies are \emph{not} required to fix $\partial P$ pointwise.

-We isotope all the closed curves away from $P$ and place them in the adjacent annuli, so there are only arcs.
-As above, we check easily that the isotopy class of the whole set of arcs in $P$ is determined by the intersection numbers $a_i, a_j, a_k$ with the components of $\partial P$ and is hence represented by the corresponding train track portion from Fig.~\ref{pants_train_tracks:fig}.
+We isotope all the closed curves away from $P$ and place them inside the adjacent annuli, so there are only arcs.
+As above, we check easily that the isotopy class of the whole set of arcs in $P$ is determined by the intersection numbers $a_i, a_j, a_k$ with the components of $\partial P$ and is hence represented by the corresponding train track portion from Figure \ref{pants_train_tracks:fig}.

 We now turn to annuli.
 On each annulus $A$, there is only one isotopy class of non-trivial arcs and one isotopy class of non-trivial closed curves.
-However, an arc may wind many times around $A$ and we are not allowed to use isotopies that move $\partial A$ anymore because the configuration in $P$ is already fixed: one deduces easily that the triples $(a,b,c)$ from Fig.~\ref{anelli_train_tracks:fig} describe precisely all the possible configurations.
+However, an arc may wind many times around $A$ and we are not allowed to use isotopies that move $\partial A$ anymore because the configuration in $P$ is already fixed: one deduces easily that the triples $(a,b,c)$ from Figure \ref{anelli_train_tracks:fig} describe precisely all the possible configurations.

-Injectivity is surprisingly simple: the configuration of $\mu$ that minimises its intersections with the decomposition into pairs of pants and annuli is unique thanks to Proposition \ref{minimale:unica:prop} and hence the numbers $a_i,b_i,c_i$ are easily determined by $\mu$.
+The injectivity is surprisingly simple to prove: the configuration of $\mu$ that minimises its intersections with the decomposition into pairs of pants and annuli is unique thanks to Proposition \ref{minimale:unica:prop} and hence the numbers $a_i,b_i,c_i$ are easily determined by $\mu$.
 The proof is complete. \end{proof}

 We have found a complete combinatorial parametrisation for the set $\calM$, and we now want to extend it to $\calML$.